centuryglass/IntraPaint/doc/tool_guide.md

 1. **Select/Deselect toggle**: Switch between selecting image content and deselecting content.
 2. **Clear button**: Remove all selections.
 3. **Select All button**: Select all image content.
-4. **"Inpaint Full Resolution" checkbox**: Only visible when the Stable-Diffusion AI image generator is active.
+4. **"Inpaint Full Resolution" checkbox**: Only visible when the Stable Diffusion AI image generator is active.
 When checked, the image generation area scales down to remove unselected content.
 See the [inpainting guide](./inpainting_guide.md) for more details.
-5. **"Inpaint Full Resolution padding" slider**: Only visible when the Stable-Diffusion AI image generator is active and "Inpaint Full Resolution" is checked.
+5. **"Inpaint Full Resolution padding" slider**: Only visible when the Stable Diffusion AI image generator is active and "Inpaint Full Resolution" is checked.
 Controls how much extra padding space is included around selected content when inpainting.
 6. An in-progress selection.
 7. Previously selected content.
 The rectangle around this area shows the cropped bounds used for inpainting selected content when "Inpaint Full Resolution" is checked.